thomasms/forts/README.md

 # Forts
-## C++ to Fortran
+## For those who hate linked lists in Fortran
 ### Wraps c++ containers for fortran

 So far only supports std::vector with integer and double kinds.
+Some benchmarking is done against a native dynamic integer array in Fortran and it shows just how quick the c++ implementation is in comparison.
+For appends in excess of 100,000 the difference is huge!!

 It heavily uses the preprocessor for both C and Fortran but users should not have to deal with it directly.
 It is used to make Fortran and C code generic.